5sControl/5sControl.github.io/index.md

 The platform generates detailed <strong>reports</strong> to provide insights on how processes can be optimized.
 <br><br>
-Plug-in your ML-algorithms or some of the Official 5S algorithms and get a ready-to-use software for manufacturing monitoring.
+<strong>Plug-in your ML-algorithms or some of the Official 5S algorithms and get a ready-to-use software for manufacturing monitoring.</strong>

 <br>
 <br>